AlienBob93/Voice-Data-from-Wear-to-Rpi/README.md

 This project can be used for interacting with any device on a the same network as your wear device.

-(the android code was written from scratch)
+(the code was re-written from scratch (pretty much))

-Original Idea (and python code):
+Original Idea:

 http://androidsensei.com//2015/10/18/voice-commands-wear-pi.html